Inference on the structure of gene regulatory networks: Different scenarios of inferring GRN structure

 \subsection{Scenario 14: phenotype, bulk, one-time, interventional}

 This scenario is almost the same as Scenario 10.
 The only difference is that we measure bulk level phenotype data, which have lower accuracy in detecting differences.
-We can partially determine the GRN (at least $n$ edges if the GRN has $n$ genes).
+We can partially determine the GRN.